 Using the wall plugs as a guide, screw the correct size hole where your marks are.
 Push in the plugs and line up the shelf with the holes.
 Use the screws to attach the shelf to the wall securely.

 Repeat the steps above with the second shelf.
-I started with the bottom half so I could use it as a guide for the second shelf.
+We started with the bottom half so we could use it as a guide for the second shelf.
 It was much easier to rest it in place and make the marks for the holes this way.

 Step 2: Dress the Shelves

-I used over the door hooks to create a horizontal shelf.
-The hooks were slightly too large on the slats, so to create a snug fit, I glued smaller pieces of wood to the hook to fill the gap.
-I also spray-painted my hooks black to achieve a sleeker design.
+We used over the door hooks to create a horizontal shelf.
+The hooks were slightly too large on the slats, so to create a snug fit, we glued smaller pieces of wood to the hook to fill the gap.
+We also spray-painted the hooks black to achieve a sleeker design.

 These shelves are great for personal accents, art, and smaller items such as a candle or vase.

-I also used a screw-in hook to hang my planter.
+We also used a screw-in hook to hang a planter.
 The wood is soft, which makes adding these features incredibly easy.
 The large clip holds my fabric swatches in place with ease.